Winter storms bring possible record-breaking Arctic cold, snow to Midwest and Northeast

 "The thing that we're seeing is that people think that roadways are clear in a lot of areas, but they're not able to slow down because the roadways are a sheet of ice," Dinkla said.

-In South Dakota, the air temperature Saturday morning was minus 17 F (minus 27 C) at the Crow Creek Sioux Reservation, but a whipping wind of 30 mph (48 kph) made it feel like minus 48 F (minus 44 C).
-With a homeless shelter already at capacity, tribal leaders opened a gym for others needing shelter.
+In South Dakota, the air temperature Saturday morning was minus 17 F at the Crow Creek Sioux Reservation, but a whipping wind of 30 mph made it feel like minus 48 F. With a homeless shelter already at capacity, tribal leaders opened a gym for others needing shelter.

-Near-record cold in Kansas City will make for a frigid NFL playoff game Saturday night, when the Chiefs host Miami.
-Fans will be allowed to bring in blankets and first-aid stations were set up at Arrowhead Stadium.
-Meanwhile, the Sunday afternoon game between the Pittsburgh Steelers and the Buffalo Bills has been rescheduled to Monday after the forecast called for freezing temperatures, snow and gusty winds.

-Coastal areas in southern Maine and New Hampshire were pounded by between 1 and 2 inches (2.5 to 5 cm) of rain on Saturday morning, causing some roads to flood, said Justin Arnott, a National Weather Service meteorologist in Maine.
-He said Portland, Maine, was also bracing for flooding from a potentially record high tide in the early afternoon.

 for more features.